 Frederick Douglass, born Frederick Augustus Washington Bailey, was a slave on a tobacco, corn, and wheat farm in Maryland in 1818.
 His mother was a slave named Harriet Bailey, and his father was an unknown white man.
 Rumor had it that his father was Captain Aaron Anthony, his first owner.

 After Douglass was born, he went to live with his grandmother, Betsey Bailey.
 He was not able to see his mother more than four or five times after that, since she had to walk twelve miles each way to see him.
 In addition, she had to be back at work by sunrise or face a whipping.
 She died when he was seven years old.

 When Frederick Douglass was six years old, he began to work as a slave in his master's house.
 He later wrote about the conditions of slavery.
 He was only given a long linen shirt to wear, with no shoes, pants, jacket, or socks and fed only boiled corn mush.
 He often awoke to hear slaves being beaten, including his own relatives.

 At age eight, Douglass was sent to Baltimore to be the slave of Sophia and Hugh Auld, relatives of his master's daughter.
 He took care of their infant son and ran errands for them.
 Sophia Auld had never owned slaves before and began to teach Douglass to read until her husband told her it was against the law and that a slave should not know anything except to obey his master.
 However, Douglass continued to read and learn.

-As Frederick Douglass got holder, he began to question slavery and racial inequality.
+As Frederick Douglass got older, he began to question slavery and racial inequality.
 As a teenager, he opened a secret Sunday school and illegally taught slaves to read.
 Douglass and other slaves began to plan to escape by boat but were caught and put in jail.
 He was sent back to work for Hugh Auld again.